 Dual enrollment allows high school students to enroll in college courses while attending high school and permits students to take courses in place of, or in addition to, the normal course load at high school.
 High school students must be eligible to participate in dual enrollment as determined by the policy of the students' high school.
-In addition, high school students admitted to the College must meet the same requirements as all other admitted students.
+In addition, high school students admitted to the College must meet the same requirements as all other admitted students, with the exception that successful completion of Math and/or ELA portion of the TAKS test be required in lieu of the TSI Assessment Instrument(s) for dual students who are enrolled in TSI exempt certificate programs.
 High school credit may be earned with the approval of the Principal.
 College credit may be earned upon successful completion of the course.
-The Request for Dual Enrollment form is available at the Office of Admissions and Records.